'Star Wars: The Last Jedi' trailer blasts onto screens

 Fans will be probably dissecting the trailer for weeks to come, but their next quest after viewing it was likely tougher: trying to buy tickets for prime showings and premium seats online, as the coveted passes went on sale Monday night.
 (Here's how to get yours.)

 Just before the game began, the Star Wars official Twitter account released a new poster for the film.
-Bearded Luke dominates, with Rey (with a bad cut on her arm) and an unmasked Kylo Ren (Adam Driver) both clutching their lightsabers.
-The late Carrie Fisher, who played General Leia Organa, is also shown, along with Finn (John Boyega), Poe (Oscar Isaac), Chewbacca (Peter Mayhew) and other main characters.
+Bearded Luke dominates, with Rey (with a bad cut on her arm) and an unmasked Kylo Ren both clutching their lightsabers.
+Finn (John Boyega), Poe (Oscar Isaac), Chewbacca (Peter Mayhew) and other main characters.

 Director Rian Johnson tweeted on Monday that fans should be cautious about watching the trailer if they want to come in to the film cold.
 Other stars include Gwendoline Christie as Captain Phasma, Anthony Daniels as C-3PO, Andy Serkis as Supreme Leader Snoke and newcomers Kelly Marie Tran (Rose Tico) and Laura Dern (Vice Admiral Amilyn Holdo).